mxbi/tailscale-hostmap/README.md

 - Can be enabled for just one or two machines, instead of your entire network.

 ## 10-second Setup

+Run the following two lines in a shell:

 ```bash
 wget https://raw.githubusercontent.com/mxbi/tailscale-hostmap/main/tailscale-hostmap.py